-When an account is -\$75.00 food service staff will contact the parent by phone or email alerting them to the situation and let them know that if the account is not paid it will be turned over to the collection agency.
-As of December 1st and June 1st any account that is -\$75.00 or more a letter will be sent through US Mail to the parents or guardians requesting payment.
-If payment is not received within 30 days the account will be turned over to the district business office and will be submitted to the district collections agency.
+When an account is -\$75.00, Food Service staff will reach out by phone or email alerting the household that without payment the account will be turned over to the collection agency.

+On December 1st and again on June 1st, any account that is \$-75.00 or more, a letter will be sent to households requesting payment.
+If payment is not received within 30 days, the account will be turned over to the district business office and submitted to the district collections agency.
+Once the account is turned over to collections, the account will reset to \$0.00.